Fifty Shades Freed (2018)

 She started out as a cartoon princess, so we won’t hold it against Giselle (Amy Adams) that the gown she wore throughout most of Enchanted was exactly what we thought wedding dresses were supposed to be… when we were five.

-We're not sure if it was the snow, or the presence of Paul Rudd, but something about seeing Phoebe (Lisa Kudrow) in her winter wedding gown made us teary.
+We’re not sure if it was the snow or the presence of Paul Rudd, but something about seeing Phoebe (Lisa Kudrow) in her winter wedding gown made us teary.

 Even though everything went wrong — from the ink smudge on her wedding announcement to Miranda’s fiery toast — the Badgley Mischka wedding dress that Charlotte (Kristen Davis) wore on her second trip down the aisle was flawless (wine stain included) with delicate capped sleeves and a finely beaded bodice.

-Long lace sleeves might not be all the rage these days, but there was something sweetly demure about Annie's (Kimberly Williams-Paisley) traditional dress.
+There was something sweetly demure about Annie’s (Kimberly Williams-Paisley) traditional dress.
 But our favorite part?
 The custom-made bridal sneakers she wore underneath.